ArshdeepSingh98/Text-Conversation-Agent/README.md

-# PDF Reader AI with LangChain, Ollama, FastAPI Backend and ReactJS Frontend
+# PDF Conversation Agent with LangChain, Ollama, FastAPI Backend and ReactJS Frontend

 This project is a chatbot application that interacts with PDF documents using LangChain and Ollama for local natural language processing capabilities.
 It also features a frontend built using ReactJS for a user-friendly interface.